adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 limited to use of overtly sexual, vulgar or otherwise offensive nicknames or avatar images.

+Please avoid excessive helping.
+Excessive helping is defined as providing help that was not asked for.
+If someone asks a question, be sure that you're providing the help that was requested and not providing information beyond the scope of the question.
+Never talk down to anyone.
+Allow the person asking the question to drive the conversation.
+If you feel the need to "take the keyboard away" from the person requesting assistance, reconsider how you're trying to answer.
+If you're doing all the talking, you might be excessively helping.

 Examples of behavior that contributes to creating a positive environment
 include: